Adversarially robust clustering with optimality guarantees: Suboptimality of the metric for cluster labeling

+The kernel $k$-means type algorithms \cite{dhillon2004kernel,jayasumana2015kernel} use a kernel $K=\{K_{ij}\}_{i,j=1}^n$ build on $n$ points $\{X_1,\dots,X_n\}$ defined as $K_{ij}=\langle \phi(X_i),\phi(X_j)\rangle$, where $\phi$ is a map lifts the data to a high-dimensional manifold where the clusters are linearly separated, and $\langle\cdot,\cdot\rangle$ is an inner-product there.
+The benefit of the kernel trick lies in that one only needs to construct the $K$ matrix based on the data points, and an exact knowledge of the map $\phi$ is not required.
+Finding such maps $\phi$ to guarantee that the clusters in the image of $\phi$ are separated is more challenging; related approaches involve the t-SNE \cite{van2008visualizing}, albeit for projecting lower-dimensional spaces.
+If one has access to $\phi$, our algorithm can be applied to obtain clustering in the projected space, and its statistical properties can then be analyzed.
+However, such directions are beyond the scope of this current work, and we only address situations where clusters are already linearly separable.}

-\subsection{Suboptimality of the $\ell_1$ metric for cluster labeling}
+\section{Suboptimality of the $\ell_1$ metric for cluster labeling}

-We start our analysis by arguing why the $\ell_1$-based greedy clustering algorithm, which also uses the coordinatewise median for estimating the centroids, fails to produce an optimal mislabeling.
+We begin our analysis by explaining why the $\ell_1$-based greedy clustering algorithm, which also utilizes the coordinatewise median for estimating the centroids, fails to produce an optimal mislabeling.
 We use the additive Gaussian noise setup to provide scenarios where the suboptimal rates are observed.
-In other words, we make the following model assumption on the underlying data generating distribution
+In other words, we make the following model assumption on the underlying data-generating distribution.

 where $z = \sth{z_i}_{i=1}^n\in[k]^n$ denote the underlying unknown component labels of the points.
 Given label estimates $\hat z=\sth{\hat z_i}_{i=1}^n$, we measure the mislabeling proportion as